veaz/libft/README.md

 Written in C following the 42 Norm (Norminette).
 Includes a Makefile to compile the library.
-Global variables are not allowed, and all files must be compiled with the flags -Wall -Wextra -Werror.
+Global variables are not allowed, and all files must be compiled with the flags `-Wall -Wextra -Werror`.

 Contribution: